 Triglycerides from food cannot be directly absorbed.
-They are emulsified by lipase, an enzyme secreted by the pancreas to break down fats.
-In the enterocytes of the small intestines, the fatty acids from triglycerides are packaged into chylomicrons (like a glob of fat).
+Instead, they are emulsified by lipase, an enzyme secreted by the pancreas, to break down fats.
+In the enterocytes ( an intestinal cell that absorbs) of the small intestines, the fatty acids from triglycerides are packaged into chylomicrons (like a glob of fat).
 Picture how oil clumps together into droplets when you try to stir it into water.

-Chylomicrons contain mostly triglycerides along with a smaller percentage of cholesterol, phospholipids, and proteins.
-They are secreted into the lymphatic system first, so they don’t go through the liver first like amino acids and sugars.
+Chylomicrons contain mostly triglycerides, along with a smaller percentage of cholesterol, phospholipids, and proteins.
+They are secreted into the lymphatic system first, so they don’t initially go through the liver’s first amino acids and sugars.

 Testing of triglyceride levels is usually done in a fasted state because the blood levels of triglycerides can rise quite a bit after eating.

-Plasma triglyceride tests measure the VLDL and chylomicrons.
+Plasma triglyceride tests measure the very low-density lipoproteins (VLDL) and chylomicrons.

 To convert mg/dl triglyceride levels into mmol/L, multiply by .01129.